OrestisAlpos/orestisalpos.github.io/_pages/about.md

 My work is primarily systems-oriented and focused on the real world.
 However, I enjoy understanding theoretical concepts and augmenting the theory whenever necessary.

-I obtained my PhD at the [University of Bern](https://crypto.unibe.ch/), where I had the privilege to be advised by Prof. [Christian Cachin](https://crypto.unibe.ch/cc/).
+I obtained my PhD at the [Crypto group](https://crypto.unibe.ch/) of the University of Bern, where I had the privilege to be advised by Prof. [Christian Cachin](https://crypto.unibe.ch/cc/).
+My PhD thesis was on [Distributed Protocols with Threshold and General Trust Assumptions](/files/papers/phd_thesis.pdf).

 During my PhD I completed two internships.
 The first was with [IBM Research](https://www.zurich.ibm.com/) in Zurich, where I collaborated with [Marko Vukolić](https://vukolic.com/), now at Protocols Labs,